 The Administrator is an exempt market dealer and an investment fund manager.
-It may also act as a Finder for the Partnership in arranging investments for the Partnership and in that capacity may receive commissions, Finder's Fees and other compensation from the Partnership and/or Mineral Issuers.
-As a result, there are potential conflicts of interest that could arise in connection with acting in its capacities as Administrator and Finder.
-Accordingly, the Partnership may be considered to be a "connected issuer" of the Administrator for the purposes of Applicable Securities Laws.
-Clients should refer to the applicable provisions of these securities laws for the particulars of these rules and their rights or consult with a legal adviser.
+It may also act as a finder for Mineral Issuers in arranging investments for the Partnership, and in that capacity may receive commissions, broker warrants, finder's fees and other compensation from Mineral Issuers.
+As a result, there are potential conflicts of interest that could arise in connection with acting in its capacities as Administrator and finder.